zama-ai/tfhe-rs/CONTRIBUTING.md

 }
 ```

 1. Navigate to the definition of the dispatch enum of this type.
 This is the type inside the `#[versionize(MyTypeVersions)]` macro attribute.
-In general, this type has the same name as the base type with a `Versions' suffix.
+In general, this type has the same name as the base type with a `Versions` suffix.
 You should find something like

 ```rust
 #[derive(VersionsDispatch)]